dokryconn/Dokters-Prescription/README.md

 The `App Launch Shortcuts` sub-folder within `Dok’s Rx Cabinet\Dok’s Rx` is a location to keep program shortcuts for the "program launch/toggle" optional template code within the **Dokter's Prescription** script.

-For example, applications that are downloaded from the Microsoft Store are not located in the standard program location.
+For example, programs that are downloaded from the Microsoft Store are not located in the standard program location.
 These programs are usually nested within `C:\Program Files\WindowsApps`.
-In most cases, if you attempt the run the programs directly from their file location, they will not launch properly.
-For these instances, create a program shortcut for these applications and move it into the `App Launch Shortcuts` folder.
+Typically, if you attempt the run the programs directly from their native file location, they will not launch properly.
+For these instances, you can create a program shortcut for these applications and move it into the `App Launch Shortcuts` folder.

 i.e. Using the filepath:
 - `"%A_WorkingDir%\Dok's Rx\App Launch Shortcuts\Microsoft To Do"`